nbarhamvc/scriptarchive/README.md

 There are a number of methods which can be used to submit scans, dependent on environment and preference.
 Whichever delivery method is chosen, the result will be the same.

-- API wrappers - Veracode's Java/C# wrappers can be used to submit scans from any command line/shell/bash environment, along with API querying/automation.
-[See this link for more information](https://docs.veracode.com/r/c_about_wrappers).
-Please be aware that some of the files/scripts in this repo will only work on either Linux or Windows environments.
+- Manual upload - You can use the web interface to manually conduct all scan types, with the exception of Agent-based SCA.
+We recommend you package and submit a scan manually first, to verify the uploaded artifact has no errors and the scope of the scan is correct before proceeding.

 - Plugins, Actions, Tasks - dependent on CI tool, these abstract the wrappers from the user to make configuration easier.
 Search the relevant marketplace to see Veracode official artifacts.

 - Certified Docker images - containing wrappers for use in CI pipelines.
 [See this link to the images](https://hub.docker.com/u/veracode).

-- Manual upload - You can use the web interface to manually conduct all scan types, with the exception of Agent-based SCA - useful as a fall-back in case pipelines stop working.

 - Veracode CLI - tool invoked from the command line which can perform a variety of functions from SBOM generation to container image SCA results generation.

+- API wrappers - Veracode's Java/C# wrappers can be used to submit scans from any command line/shell/bash environment, along with API querying/automation.
+[See this link for more information](https://docs.veracode.com/r/c_about_wrappers).
+Please be aware that some of the files/scripts in this repo will only work on either Linux or Windows environments.

 # Example of how scan types *could* be integrated